thanseefpp/thanseefpp/README.md

 <br>

 Hi, I'm [Thanseefuddeen](https://thanseef.in/) Machine Learning Engineer 👨🏻‍💻 from <b>India 🇮🇳</b> with 4+ years of experience.
-Skilled in Web development and Machine Learning, I work well independently and as part of a team.
+Skilled in Machine Learning and Web development, I work well independently and as part of a team.
 I'm detail-oriented, deliver high-quality work, and continuously seek opportunities to learn and grow.
 I'm a valuable asset to any project, equipped to handle challenges as a developer.

 <br>